DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 To select next (or previous) waveform, rotate the DATA ENTRY continous encoder clockwise (or counter-clockwise).
 The selection cycles to **000** (or **127**) as required on limits.

-From any oscillator context, they're 4 possible pages:
+From any oscillator context, they're 4 pages for additional settings:

 ![](_img/oscPages.png)